-The fact that there is a clear absence of rights or legitimate interests coupled with no explanation for the Respondent's choice of the Domain Name is also a significant factor to consider (as stated in section 3.2.1 of the WIPO Overview 3.0).
-In light of the above, the Panel finds that registration is in bad faith.
+The fact that there is a clear absence of rights or legitimate interests coupled with the Respondent's choice of the Domain Name (clearly targeting the Complainant's Trade Mark) is also a significant factor to consider

+(as stated in section 3.2.1 of the WIPO Overview 3.0).
+The Domain Name falls into the category stated above and the Panel finds that registration is in bad faith.